Mariac125326/Practical/README.md

 1. Log check outs
 1. Log product empty stock

-### Bonus

-1. Add an item expiry date, when it is expired, delete the item in the table.
-1. Add email notification when stock is low.

 ## Database Tasks - Postgres

 1. Create a user to access database